 - Choose or choice there should not be any implication that human trafficking occurred due to choices that the victim made, or that there was something they could have done to avoid being victimized.
-The trafficker is at fault, not the victim. - Voiceless, helpless, disenfranchised, or similar terminology language like this is disempowering. - Escort or prostitute victims of human trafficking should be distinguished from those who may be engaging in commercial sex.
+The trafficker is at fault, not the victim. - Voiceless, helpless, disenfranchised, or similar terminology language like this is disempowering. - Escort or prostitute victims of human trafficking should not be referred to with these terms.